CheVeraId/domainauth-spec/draft-narea-domainauth.md

 - Cryptographic algorithms:
   - Signature algorithms: VeraId only supports RSA-PSS with modulus sizes of 2048, 3072, and 4096 bits.
 Support for EdDSA signatures was considered, but not implemented due to lack of support in the target Hardware Security Modules (HSMs), as documented in <https://issuetracker.google.com/issues/232422224>.
   - Hash functions: VeraId only supports SHA-256, SHA-384, and SHA-512.
+  - Key identification: VeraId only supports key digests (equivalent to Key Digest Types 1-3 in DomainAuth) as a consequence of its support for RSA keys only, and does not support direct use of public keys (Key Digest Type 0) for key identification.
 - VeraId does not offer protection against IDN homograph attacks (see {{phishing-attacks}}).
 - VeraId only disallows at-signs (`@`), tabs, and new lines in user names.
 Otherwise, user names are case-sensitive and may contain spaces in VeraId.